 An action could be something as simple as an eBook download, newsletter sign up, or demo request.
 You can use the following formula to calculate your Cost Per Action/Conversion:

-“Every report we send is focused on conversion,” says Matt Cocking, PPC Manager at Fifteen Design.
+“Every report we send is focused on conversion,” says Matt Cocking, Head of PPC at Purpose Media.

 He added, “Without conversions, businesses wouldn’t make money.
 So, why would you target yourself against anything else?”